 3. Recreational Flying During Civil Twilight or Night

-While the law may be different for recreational flyers compared to the non-recreational, the hazards are the same for night operations.
+While the law may be different for recreational flyers compared to non-recreational, the hazards are the same for night operations.

 This course will help you understand manned aircraft lighting to determine its direction of flight, visual illusions that are caused by flying in low light, and physiological conditions which may degrade your night vision.

 Frequently Asked Questions: